 In this guide, you will learn how to replace a Porsche Mass Air Flow (MAF) sensor or clean the sensor.

-Porsche Mass Air Flow (MAF) sensors may fail which in turn triggers the check engine light, engine performance issues and decrease in fuel economy.
+Porsche Mass Air Flow (MAF) sensors may fail, which triggers the check engine light, engine performance issues, and decrease in fuel economy.